Marcelckp/Algo_and_Ds/Algorithms/Recursion/RecursionNotes.md

 ## Principle of Recursion

-Recursion is an approach to solving problems using a function that calls itself as a subroutine / a for of iteration.
+Recursion is an approach to solving problems using a function that calls itself as a subroutine / a form of iteration.

 The trick to recursion is that each time a recursive function calls itself, it reduces the given problem into sub-problems.